Content

 Sweating

 In some cases, sexual performance anxiety may resolve on its own as you become more comfortable with yourself and your sexual partner.
-Anxiety over sexual encounters could also disappear once you begin to identify and handle the stressors in your life.
+Anxiety about sexual encounters may also dissipate once you begin to identify and handle the stressors in your life.

 If you aren’t able to overcome sexual performance anxiety by yourself, there are plenty of male performance anxiety solutions you could try.

-A common treatment for sex anxiety symptoms is counseling, such as cognitive behavioral therapy (CBT), sex therapy and other forms of psychotherapy.
+A common treatment for anxiety around sex is counseling, whether cognitive behavioral therapy (CBT), sex therapy, or another form of psychotherapy.

 Other ED treatments include: